 Aruna-cha-lah!

+Therefore it was no surprise that I spent quite a bit of time doing circuits round the Ramana Maharshi shrine in the meditation hall by way of walking meditation, and then when I’d done that I didn’t go back to sitting meditation but read the book I’d brought along with me – The Silent Power – which just kept getting better and better in terms of its contents.
 All this took me up to 3.30 when it was time to go down for a cup of sweet tea and just like a day or two ago it was that little blast of sweetness which seemed to make all the difference.
 On returning to the meditation hall that energy diffusion had gone away which meant I was able to sit and meditate with full focus.
-Sat for an hour, knockin’ out a 216 in the process, and could have carried on because the energy was locked tight now and the flow pretty good, but I had to stop as it was getting to that time of day when I walked out of the ashram to head up to Ramanasramam and its temples.
+Sat for an hour, knockin’ out a 216 in the process, and could have carried on because the energy was locked tight and the flow pretty good, but I had to stop because it was getting to that time of day when I walked out of the ashram to head up to Ramanasramam and into its temples.

 So the temples yesterday took pretty much the same form as the day before and the day before that.
-There was the shrine walkin’ as the Veda Parayana was being chanted by the boys from the Veda Patasala in front of the samadhi shrine, and then there was the witnessing of the shrine preparation and decoration performed by the head Brahmin priests.
+There was the shrine walkin’ as the Veda Parayana was being chanted by the boys from the Veda Patasala in front of the samadhi shrine, and then there was the witnessing of the shrine preparation and decoration performed by the Brahmin priests.
 Whilst the chanting is going on one of the priests cleans, anoints, decorates the Siva lingam on the samadhi shrine, substances used including milk and water.
 Shrine walkin’ has a little bit of an art to it as there are often lots of people, so avoiding rough edged bodily contact can be a challenge, maybe not a challenge like climbing the north face of the Eiger or anything like that, but nevertheless one has to be mindful.
-People inevitably walk at a different pace, some fast some slow, and there are things which have to be negotiated as roadblocks are common, people crossing your path is common too, so awareness is needed to keep the walkin’ flow going in a smooth manner.
-Think I manage it pretty well and often I fall into a half trance like state after about 20 mins or so of doing the circuits.
-It is usually the first chance I have had to be mobile during the course of the day, as my time prior to that has been spent in Athithi Ashram either taking satsang with Swami or sitting in the meditation hall.
+People inevitably walk at a different pace, some fast some slow, and there are other things which have to be negotiated as congestion is common, people crossing your path is common too, so awareness is needed to keep the walkin’ flow going in a smooth manner.
+Think I manage it pretty well and often I fall into a half trance-like state after about 20 mins or so of doing the circuits.
+It is usually the first chance I have had to be mobile during the course of the day, because my time prior to that has been spent in Athithi Ashram either taking satsang with swamiji or sitting in the meditation hall.

-Today saw me wake up at something like 5.26, which meant after a quick splash of water over my face I was able to get down to it as far as the sitting was concerned by just gone 5.30.
+Today saw me wake up at something like 5.26, and after a quick splash of water over my face I was able to get down to it as far as meditation sitting was concerned by just gone 5.30.
 Good rest last night, no strange dreams of pus barrels exploding from outta the side of my face for a start, which meant concentration and energy flow were good right from the beginning.
-So many sounds coming in from outside my room at that time of day; motorbikes, rickshaws, people, birds, dogs and calls to prayer from the mosques, all of which add up to feeling that I’m in a unique place and situation.
-Down to the inner courtyard at 6.30 for my cup of sweet coffee it was then time for me to go up and sit in the meditation hall where once again Swami Hamsananda led the morning prayers.
+So many sounds coming in from outside my room at that time of day; motorbikes, rickshaws, people, birds, dogs and the calls to prayer from the mosques, all of which add up to feeling that I’m in a unique place and situation.
+Down to the inner courtyard at 6.30 for my cup of sweet coffee, it was then time for me to go up and sit in the meditation hall where once again Swami Hamsananda led the morning prayers.

 Ramaneshra guru Ramaneshra guru (pause)